What is MR vaccine?

 2 Doses of mumps vaccine are needed for a long-lasting protection(4)

-The MR Vaccine Drive: Why are they doing it?
+The MR Vaccine Campaign: Why are they doing it?

 Kerala starting the Measles-Rubella (MR) vaccine drive campaign in October (part of National Immunisation Programme).